 Medicare tax.
-An additional 3.8% Medicare tax is imposed on certain net investment income (including ordinary dividends and capital gain distributions received from the Fund and net gains from redemptions or other taxable dispositions of Fund shares) of U.S. individuals, estates and trusts to the extent that such person's "modified adjusted gross income" (in the case of an individual)

-or "adjusted gross income" (in the case of an estate or trust) exceeds a threshold amount.
+An additional 3.8% Medicare tax is imposed on certain net investment income (including ordinary dividends and capital gain distributions received from the Fund and net gains from redemptions or other taxable dispositions of Fund shares) of U.S. individuals, estates and trusts to the extent that such person's "modified adjusted gross income" (in the case of an individual) or "adjusted gross income" (in the case of an estate or trust) exceeds a threshold amount.
 Any liability for this additional Medicare tax is reported on, and paid with, your federal income tax return.

 Backup withholding.
 A shareholder may be subject to backup withholding on any distributions of income capital gains or proceeds from the sale or exchange of Fund shares if the shareholder has provided either an incorrect tax identification number or no number at all, is subject to backup withholding by the IRS for failure to properly report payments of interest or dividends, has failed to certify that the shareholder is not subject to backup withholding, or has not certified that the shareholder is a U.S. person (including a U.S. resident alien).
-The backup withholding rate is currently 24%.
-State backup withholding may also apply.
+The backup withholding may also apply.

-State, local and foreign taxes.
+State and local taxes.
 Distributions of ordinary income and capital gains, and gains from the sale of your Fund shares, are generally subject to state and local taxes.
-If the Fund qualifies, it may elect to pass through to you as a foreign tax credit or deduction any foreign taxes that it pays on its investments.